iqis/mod/README.md

 #> [10] "Autoloads"         "package:base"
 ```

-And you can use the variables inside directly, just like those from a
+And you can use the objects inside directly, just like those from a
 package.

 ``` r